SvenGDK/PSX-XMB-Manager/README.md

 - Features shown in the "XMB" menu will be available on next release.
 - Some type of backup manager will be available too on a later release (managing the contents of partitions).
 - It is not recommended to abort an installation within the first 3%, this could corrupt your HDD.
 The same goes for the last percentages of the installation.
+- Only connect your PSX's HDD locally if you know how to !

 ## Required drivers
 NBD (recommended and does not require opening the console)